twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 | (4) Not knowing the noble truth of the path of practice leading to the cessation of dukkha (Magga Sacca).
 |

-It’s also not knowing what should be known & knowing what should not be known.
+It's also not knowing what should be known & knowing what should not be known.
 Avijjā is also called delusion (moha).
 It has the function of delusion, & also has the nature of covering up.

 Therefore avijjā is darkness.
 Also not knowing what is right & wrong.
-So it’s also called wrong knowledge (micchā ñāṇa).
+So it's also called wrong knowledge (micchā ñāṇa).

 ② Saṅkhāra (Volitional formation)